Valentine's Day (2010 film): Box office

-The film debuted in the US on February 12, 2010 with $52.4 million its opening weekend, grabbing the number 1 spot over the holiday that shares its name.
+The film debuted in the US on February 12, 2010, with $52.4 million its opening weekend, grabbing the number 1 spot over the holiday that shares its name.
 The film ousted two other high-profile openings; 20th Century Fox's action fantasy Percy Jackson & the Olympians: The Lightning Thief, which debuted at number 2 with $31.1 million over three days, and Universal's werewolf film The Wolfman, with $30.6 million.
-It is currently the third-highest opening weekend in February, and the second highest-grossing President's Day weekend film.
+It is currently the ninth-highest opening weekend in February, and the sixth highest-grossing President's Day weekend film.

 On Monday, February 15, 2010, Valentine's Day went down to #2 behind Percy Jackson and the Olympians: The Lightning Thief, but then went back up #1 on Tuesday.
 On Friday, February 19, it went down to #2 behind Shutter Island then to #3 the next day.
 By Friday, February 26, it went down to #5 behind Shutter Island, The Crazies, Cop Out and Avatar.
 By March 18, it went down to #14.
 It stayed in theaters until May 6, 2010.
 With that record, it is the second biggest opening for a romantic comedy film behind Sex and the City with $57 million.

 The passing of the Valentine's Day holiday later had the film's box office results quickly declining with a total of $110 million in the United States and Canada as well as an additional $106 million overseas for a grand total of $216 million worldwide.